 The waterproof membrane on our reusable pads are made from 100% recycled plastic.
 Reusable pads reduce your plastic footprint.

-Our reusable pads are constructed from natural cotton fleece.
+Our reusable pads are constructed from natural bamboo charcoal.
 It’s free from the synthetic additives and nasty chemicals found in disposable pads.
 Reusable pads are kind to you and your body!

 What’s included in each pack of our reusable sanitary pads?